rahul-thakoor/rust_gpiozero/README.md

 This library is based on [GPIOZero](https://gpiozero.readthedocs.io/en/stable/index.html) library.

-_Note: This is a work in progress.
-The library will eventually support `embedded-hal` based drivers_

 The idea is to get started with physical computing using Rust with little coding by hiding the underlying complexity.